 Figures 6 and 7 show the response of the fiscal and macroeconomic variables to a government consumption shock in the recession periods identified by the official chronology and in the other periods ("expansions"), respectively.
-As in the IRFs previously discussed, the shock is equal to 1 per cent of private GDP and the solid line represents the median response, while the dashed lines represent the 5th, 16th, 84th and 95th percentiles of the distribution of the responses.
-To facilitate comparison, in the Figure 6 we include also the median responses found in the expansion regime (solid line with squares).
+As in the IRFs previously discussed, the shock is equal to 1% of private GDP and the solid line represents the median response, while the dashed lines represent the 5th, 16th, 84th and 95th percentiles of the distribution of the responses.